DunbrackLab/ProtCID_demo/ReadMe.md

 ### How to run
 Change the current directory to the directory where ProtCID_demo.exe is located.
 It is not required to change the directory, but please provide the full path to all parameters except -groupname.
 ```
-ProtCID_demo –infile C:\Users\Qifang\ProtCid_demo_setup\demo_data\ls-pdb_ST1A1.txt –datadir C:\Users\Qifang\ProtCid_demo_setup\demo_data
+ProtCID_demo –infile C:\Users\Qifang\ProtCid_demo_setup\demo_data\ls-pdb_ST2A1.txt –datadir C:\Users\Qifang\ProtCid_demo_setup\demo_data
 ```
-This will generate and cluster interfaces from PDB entries in ls-pdb_ST1A1.txt, save all files, and coordindates to demo_data folder.
-The PDB entries contain the same protein, ST1A1_HUMAN.
+This will generate and cluster interfaces from PDB entries in ls-pdb_ST2A1.txt, save all files, and coordindates to demo_data folder.
+The PDB entries contain the same protein, ST2A1_HUMAN.
 When calculating Q scores, residue numbers in the PDB file (author residue numbers) are used.
+The cluster 1 in folder "clusterCoordinates" contains the coordindates of the biological dimer of human sulfotransferases.
 ```
-ProtCID_demo –infile C:\Users\Qifang\ProtCid_demo_setup\demo_data\ls-pdb_ST1A1.txt –datadir C:\Users\Qifang\ProtCid_demo_setup\demo_data –groupname sulf
+ProtCID_demo –infile C:\Users\Qifang\ProtCid_demo_setup\demo_data\ls-pdb_ST2A1.txt –datadir C:\Users\Qifang\ProtCid_demo_setup\demo_data –groupname ST2A1
 ```
-This will generate and cluster interfaces from PDB entries in ls-pdb_ST1A1.txt, and save all files and coordinates to demo_data\sulf folder and name cluster coordinates files in sulf_cluster ID.tar.gz (e.g. sulf_1.tar.gz).
+This will generate and cluster interfaces from PDB entries in ls-pdb_ST2A1.txt, and save all files and coordinates to demo_data\ST2A1 folder and name cluster coordinates files in ST2A1_cluster ID.tar.gz (e.g. ST2A1_1.tar.gz).
 ```
 ProtCID_demo –infile C:\Users\Qifang\ProtCid_demo_setup\demo_data\ls-pdb_RAS.txt –datadir C:\Users\Qifang\ProtCid_demo_setup\demo_data –alnfile C:\Users\Qifang\ProtCid_demo_setup\demo_data\RasMonomers_clustalO.aln –groupname ras
 ```